AMOLF

-Research institute AMOLF is part of the institutes organization of the Dutch Research Council (NWO).
+AMOLF is a research institute and part of the institutes organization of the Dutch Research Council (NWO).
 AMOLF carries out fundamental research on the physics and design principles of natural and man-made complex matter.
 AMOLF uses these insights to create novel functional materials and find new solutions to societal challenges in renewable energy, green ICT and healthcare.
 AMOLF is located at the Amsterdam Science Park.

 AMOLF used to be part of the Dutch Foundation for Fundamental Research on Matter (FOM).
 On 31 December 2016 FOM integrated in NWO.

 History

 The institute was established in 1949 by the government as the FOM Laboratory for Mass Spectrography.
 In 1960, it was renamed to Laboratory for Mass Separation, and in 1966 it was reorganized into a research institute and renamed FOM Institute for Atomic and Molecular Physics (AMOLF).

 The original research goal was to demonstrate the separation of uranium isotopes by electromagnetic separation methods, a topic of great strategic importance after World War II.
-To reach this goal, a number of novelanalytical instrumentation were developed, starting with the development of mass-spectrometric tools.
+To reach this goal, a number of novel analytical instruments were developed, starting with the development of mass-spectrometric tools.
 In 1953 AMOLF was the first European institute to successfully enrich Uranium.
 Soon after, research on thermal diffusion in gases followed, as did ultracentrifuge concepts, cathode dispersion, excitation of gases by using energetic ions and research on molecular beams.
 The gas-ultracentrifuge developed at AMOLF (under Jacob Kistemaker) provided a base for the commercial enrichment of Uranium at the today well-known company of URENCO in Almelo.